 Each application must contain the following information:

-A very brief statement (less than 200 words) of the proposed request.
+A very brief statement of the proposed request using non-technical terms (less than 200 words)

 A detailed description of the request.
 This must include each of the following items:

-A resume of the individual applicant or applicant organization clearly indicating the specific individual that is to be held accountable for the proper expenditure of the funds.
-(1 page limit)
+5) A resume of the individual applicant or applicant organization clearly indicating the specific individual that is to be held accountable for the proper expenditure of the funds (1 page limit).

 Review of requests

 The Chair will send an electronic copy to the members of the grants committee.
-The committee (composed of at least two Board members with the option of sending out confidential copies of this request to obtain an expert opinion if necessary) will render a recommendation in enough time so that one week prior to the upcoming Board meeting the committee chair will email its decision the Board.
-At the Board meeting a representative of the committee will present the request to the board at which time the Board will vote on the request.
+The committee (composed of at least two Board members with the option of sending out confidential copies of this request to obtain an expert opinion if necessary) will render its recommendation at the Board meeting at which time the Board will vote on the request.
 Requests will either be approved for the amount of funds requested, approved but at a different level of funding, deferred if additional information is required to reach a decision, or not approved.
-All votes will require a quorum of Board members and the final decision will be based on a majority vote
+All votes will require a quorum of Board members and the final decision will be based on a majority vote.

 Dispersal of funds